All photos by Konstantin Chernichkin

-The anti-government demonstrations in Kiev have taken a deadly turn, as fighting continued Wednesday between protesters and riot police in the now gas and smoke-strewn streets of the Ukrainian capital.
-In the morning, the BBC’s Ukrainian service published a video of a man lying in the snow.
+The anti-government demonstrations in Kiev have taken a deadly turn, as the news on Wednesday was dominated by fights between protesters and riot police in the gas and smoke-strewn streets of the Ukrainian capital.
+In the morning, the BBC posted a video of a man lying in the snow.
 By nightfall, four other deaths had been reported.
-Ironically, news of the casualties – the first in a period of civil unrest that began two months ago – came on Ukraine’s Day of National Unity.
+Ironically, news of the casualties—the first in a period of civil unrest that began two months ago—came on Ukraine’s Day of National Unity.

-“I think this is the start of a civil war,” Yaroslav Hrytsak, a well-known historian from Lviv, said Wednesday night.
-Street battles continued in the area around Kiev’s Hrushchevskoho Street, as protesters armed with Molotov cocktails faced off with riot police.
-As both sides struggled for prevalence, protesters constructed a large trebuchet that looked like it would be more at home in a medieval siege than a protest in 2014 aimed at steering an ostensibly democratic country towards the EU.
+“I think this is the start of a civil war,” Yaroslav Hrytsak, a well-known historian and public intellectual, said Wednesday night on Ukrainian public radio.
+Street battles continued in the area around Kiev’s Hrushevskoho Street, as protesters armed with Molotov cocktails faced off with riot police.
+As the two sides struggled, some protesters constructed a trebuchet that looked like it would be more at home in a medieval siege than a protest in 2014 aimed at steering an ostensibly democratic country toward the European Union.

 Who are the civilians involved in the clashes?
-The media attributed the first signs of violence at the Euromaidan protests to “provocateurs”, people who didn't necessarily have any political motives beyond stirring up violence.
-More recently, a radical right-wing group called Right Sector (Pravy Sektor) – more extreme than the nationalist Freedom Party – has become associated with the running battles waged against riot police.
-However, as the Financial Times has reported, it is more complicated than that; lots of people in Kiev are angry and the Molotov throwing isn’t the preserve of the far right.
+The media attributed the first signs of violence at the Euromaidan protests—as this uprising has become known—to “provocateurs,” meaning people who didn't necessarily have any political motives and just wanted to stir up violence.
+More recently, a radical right-wing group called Right Sector (Pravy Sektor in Ukranian) has become associated with the running battles waged against the cops.
+However, as the Financial Times has reported, it is more complicated than that: lots of people in Kiev are angry and the Molotov throwing isn’t the sole domain of the far right.

-The news of the first casualties came as a shock, given two previous months of largely peaceful protests.
-The man photographed lying in the snow was later identified as Serhiy Nihoyan, a 20-year old man whose parents had moved to Ukraine from Armenia.
-He came to the protests on the 8th of December from his native Dnipropetrovsk, in eastern Ukraine.
-This video shows him reciting “The Caucasus”, a poem by Ukraine’s most famous poet, Taras Shevchenko – with the barricades on Kiev’s Independence Square in the background.
+The news of the first casualties came as a shock, given the past two months of largely peaceful protests.
+The man photographed lying in the snow was later identified as Serhiy Nihoyan, a 20-year-old whose parents had moved to Ukraine from Armenia.
+He came to the protests on December 8 from his native Dnipropetrovsk, in eastern Ukraine.
+This video shows him reciting “The Caucasus,” a poem by Ukraine’s most famous poet, Taras Shevchenko, with the barricades on Kiev’s Independence Square in the background.

+Nihoyan has quickly become a martyr of sorts for the Euromaidan movement.
 “Once an Armenian film director [Sergei] Paradzhanov made a film that became the symbol of the Ukrainians,” tweeted Svyatoslav Vakarchuk, the lead singer of Okean Elzy, one of Ukraine’s most popular bands.
 He was referencing the 1964 film Shadows of Forgotten Ancestors, which became a symbol of Ukrainian cultural resistance against Soviet rule.
-“Today, the Armenian [Serhiy] Nihoyan gave away his life, which became a symbol of Ukraine.”
+“Today, the Armenian Nihoyan gave away his life, which became a symbol of Ukraine.”

 By evening, the number of victims had risen to five, with reports saying that one man had been shot and another had fallen to his death.
-With no shortage of photos of Ukrainian cops aiming rifles at protesters, the question is whether they have begun using real bullets, not just rubber ones.
-Oleg Musiy, the coordinator of medical services at the protests, was quoted in the Kyiv Post saying that “it’s impossible” that Nikoyan’s fatal injuries were caused by rubber bullets.
-On Sunday, the Interior Ministry said that the police had permission to use firearms but had not used it, though photos on social media displaying an array of deadly looking shrapnel seemed to contradict that.
+With no shortage of photos of Ukrainian cops aiming rifles at protesters, the question is whether they have abandoned rubber bullets for real ones.
+Oleg Musiy, the coordinator of medical services at the protests, was quoted in the Kyiv Post saying that “it’s impossible” that Nihoyan’s fatal injuries were caused by rubber bullets.
+On Sunday, the Interior Ministry said that the police had permission to use firearms but had not done so, though photos shared on social media displaying an array of deadly looking debris seemed to contradict that.

-“Of course, we regret what happened, though we have nothing to do with it and call on people not to succumb to provocations,” said Ukraine’s Prime Minister, Mykola Azarov, as he denied the use of deadly weapons at a government meeting on Monday.
-He also said there were no grounds for accusing the cops, as those on Hrushevskoho Street do not have any firearms at all.
+“Of course, we regret what happened, though we have nothing to do with it and call on people not to succumb to provocations,” said Ukrainian Prime Minister Mykola Azarov as he denied the use of deadly weapons at a government meeting on Monday.
+He also said there were no grounds for accusing the cops of being behind the killings, as officers on Hrushevskoho Street don't have any firearms at all.

-Since this fatal spate of violence began on Sunday, a real battle has played out for the allegiance of the riot police.
-One protester, a young girl, was photographed holding a poster offering to marry a Berkut officer who dared rally to the protesters’ side.
-Meanwhile, a 30-year-old banker, who is apparently obnoxiously wealthy, promised to pay cops a salary for six months if they “stopped beating people”.
-Police officers are afraid that they will be fired if they don’t obey orders; this guarantee would give them time to look for another job, he explained.
+Some activists are apparently (and maybe half-jokingly) trying to win the riot police over.
+One young female protester was photographed holding a poster that said she'd marry an officer who dared rally to the protesters’ side.
+A 30-year-old banker promised to pay cops a salary for six months if they “stopped beating people.”
+Police officers are afraid that they will be fired if they don’t obey orders, and this guarantee would give them time to look for another job, he explained to a newspaper.

-On Wednesday, Ukraine’s three opposition leaders – Vitali Klitschko, Arseniy Yatsenyuk and Oleh Tyahnybok – finally met with Yanukovych.
+On Wednesday, Ukraine’s three opposition leaders—Vitali Klitschko, Arseniy Yatsenyuk, and Oleh Tyahnybok—finally met with President Viktor Yanukovych.
 The meeting lasted over three hours, but appeared to achieve little.
-“Viktor Yanukovich, you have 24 hours left,” warned Arseniy Yatseniuk, the leader of Fatherland, Ukraine’s biggest opposition party that evening.
+“Viktor Yanukovich, you have 24 hours left,” warned Yatseniuk, the head of Ukraine’s biggest opposition party, that evening.
 “Make a decision.
 I made mine.”
-A crowd of about 60,000 – a big turnout for a midweek rally – gathered on Independence Square, where a minute of silence was held to remember the victims.
+A crowd of about 60,000—a big turnout for a midweek rally—had gathered on Independence Square to hear speeches and hold a minute of silence was held to remember the fallen.

 Despite the drama, international reaction has been slow.
-Yesterday [Wednesday], the US Department of State announced that “the United States has already revoked visas of several people responsible for violence, and will continue to consider additional steps in response to the use of violence by any actors”.
-The EU has not agreed on similar measures, though some politicians are urging sanctions.
-Meanwhile, it has been reported that Ukraine’s PM Azarov has had his invitation to the elite World Economic Forum, currently taking place in Switzerland, withdrawn.
+On Wednesday, the US Department of State announced that “the United States has already revoked visas of several people responsible for violence, and will continue to consider additional steps in response to the use of violence by any actors.”
+The EU has not undertaken similar measures, though some politicians are urging sanctions.
+Meanwhile, it has been reported that Prime Minister Azarov has had his invitation to the World Economic Forum, currently taking place in Switzerland, withdrawn.

 Follow Annabelle on Twitter: @AB_Chapman